nprapps/roku-tinydesk/README.md

 export ROKU_IP="10.0.1.2"
 ```

 You need a superuser API key for this.
 Sorry, non-NPR people looking at this code.
+Your Roku will tell you its IP address when you put it into Dev Mode.

 Install the Python requirements: